Warzone2100/warzone2100/doc/PIE.md

 If the scaling values are negative, they indicate that the animation is a legacy keyframe animation sequence.
 Do not use this in future content.

+### SHADOWPOINTS _(optional)_

+> SHADOWPOINTS n

+This starts a list of vertex coordinates (points) with the number of lines *n*.
+This is followed by the list of points.
+This (along with `SHADOWPOLYGONS`) is used to provide an alternate (simplified) shadow mesh to improve performance (recommended if the normal mesh is complex / high-poly-count).
+If unspecified, the normal mesh is used for shadows.

+#### Point lines

+> 	-4.0 4.0 8.0

+Each point *must* be on a separate line and *must* be indented with a tab.
+It *must* contain exactly 3 floating-point values in the order *x y z*.
+Y denotes "up".

+### SHADOWPOLYGONS _(optional)_

+> POLYGONS n

+This starts a list of polygon faces with the number of lines *n*.
+This (along with `SHADOWPOINTS`) is used to provide an alternate (simplified) shadow mesh to improve performance (recommended if the normal mesh is complex / high-poly-count).
+If unspecified, the normal mesh is used for shadows.

+#### Polygon lines

+> 	0 3 3 2 1

+Each polygon *must* be on a separate line and *must* be indented with a tab.

+> 	Flags Number\_of\_points Point\_order

+##### Flags

+* 0 means the polygon is untextured.
+Each entry in SHADOWPOLYGONS must have this flag.
+* No other flags are supported.
+Note that if you want a surface to display something on both sides, make two polygons, one for each side.

+##### Number of points

+* The first number is the number of points for this polygon.
+Only triangles are supported, so each entry *must* use 3 points.

+##### Point order

+* This is a list of indexes to the list of points given in the POINTS section.